 Have you ever thought about becoming a Parish Councillor?

-Below is some information about becoming a Parish Councillor.
+Below is some information to help you decide whether becoming a Parish Councillor is for you:

 What does a Parish Councillor do?

 Parish Councillors work together to serve the community.
 They come from different backgrounds and bring a diverse range of skills.
 Team work is important as no individual councillor can or does act in isolation.
 Here are some of the things Waddesdon Parish Councillors are currently involved with: